-The Focal Shape 65 doesn’t just look awesome, it sounds awesome as well.
+The Focal Shape 65 doesn’t just look amazing, it sounds amazing as well.
 Focal develop and design entire speakers, from drivers to cabinets, and are uncompromising on quality.

 The Focal Shape 65 has a 6.5″ LF driver, but is very much designed for small acoustic spaces, e.g. home studios or small professional studio spaces.
 Across the frequency spectrum, including the low frequencies, this speaker has consistently been reviewed as outstanding by critics and users alike.
 The bass remains consistently tight, controlled and extended, in a way that monitors at the lower price ranges struggle with.

 Some very well-respected artists such as France’e experimental house producer Darius and Grammy-nominated engineer Luca Pretolesi have been seen using Focal Shape monitors.

 The Adam Audio A7X is an award-winning studio monitor that is consistently voted as one of the best options for producers looking to properly kit out their home studios.
 With excellent performance across the frequency spectrum, these speakers are up to the challenge of mixing down bass-led music.

 With a 7″ LF woofer, it offers powerful and precise bass with very little compression.
 The frequency range is from 42Hz to 50KHz and allows for incredible control of the production process, given the detail and accuracy of their output.

 A firm favourite with music producers across genres, Adam Audio A7Xs have been spotted in the studios of Disclosure, Chromeo, Alesso and Bonobo.